 You can also completely skip the True Thrust and Disembowel part if you don’t want to spend two GCDs on a 10% damage buff.
 The differences in efficiency aren’t that significant and both options are definitely viable.

 FF14 Dragoon - Summary

-While at first glance, Dragoon’s combos can seem a bit overwhelming with the amount of actions required to perform them, but it is actually one of the simplest DPS jobs to learn.
+While at first glance, Dragoon’s combos can seem a bit overwhelming with the number of actions required to perform them, but it is actually one of the simplest DPS jobs to learn.
 You’re going to have to memorize the somewhat long rotations, but it’s basically the only difficult part.
 The resource management is extremely easy and all you have to do upon activating Life of the Dragon is weaving two extra abilities in your standard combo.
-The rotation is extremely stable – the game doesn’t throw you any curve balls or procs to respond to.
+The rotation is extremely stable – the game doesn’t throw you any curveballs or procs to respond to.

 Lack of double-weaving makes the job viable even if you have some latency issues.
 It also makes Dragoon less mechanically demanding.
-Furthermore, you’re not entirely selfish as a damage dealer – you can offer some support in form of Battle Litany and Dragon Sight.
+Furthermore, you’re not entirely selfish as a damage dealer – you can offer some support in the form of Battle Litany and Dragon Sight.
 At the same time, if you execute your combos and utilize cooldowns properly, your personal DPS will also be really high.
 If you‘re looking for a powerful FFXIV Shadowbringers damage dealer that won’t overwhelm you with all the intricate mechanics, you definitely should give Dragoon a shot!

 How to become a Dragoon in FFXIV?

 Only a level 30 Lancer can advance into Dragoon.
 When you get to level 30 on this class, come back to the Lancer’s Guild and complete a quest called Proof of Might.